How are active and passive constructions different?

 – Highlight the basic active and passive constructions

-This four-lesson course on passive constructions first explores the differences between active and passive structures, moving on in Lesson 2 to discussing the specific situations in which the passive should and should not be used – particularly in academic writing.
-Lesson 3 then introduces the various forms of the passive, providing advice for how to passivise both subjects and objects and providing example constructions using ‘get’ or ‘have’ instead of ‘be’.
-Finally, Lesson 4 introduces the most common student errors and explains how such mistakes can be corrected and avoided.
+This four-chapter reader on passive constructions first explores the differences between active and passive structures, moving on in Chapter 2 to discussing the specific situations in which the passive should and should not be used – particularly in academic writing.
+Chapter 3 then introduces the various forms of the passive, providing advice for how to passivise both subjects and objects and providing example constructions using ‘get’ or ‘have’ instead of ‘be’.
+Finally, Chapter 4 introduces the most common student errors and explains how such mistakes can be corrected and avoided.

 Why are thematic relations important?